 - In 2001, 3 million people died of HIV/AIDS.
 That amounts to 8,000 people a day.

 - 95 percent of all HIV/AIDS cases occur in the world’s poorest countries.

 “The church can no longer continue to ignore this crisis.
-CFFC and our international partners will continue to bring international pressure on the Vatican in an attempt to get them to address this crisis by lifting its ban on condoms as a way to save lives,” Kissling said.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+CFFC and our international partners will continue to bring international pressure on the Vatican in an attempt to get them to address this crisis by lifting its ban on condoms as a way to save lives,” Kissling said.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.